-

 • Organoleptic quality : control of concentrations in wine and food products to preserve taste, color and stability.

-• Environmental monitoring : monitoring of industrial atmospheric emissions, in line with the European directive on air quality.
+• Environmental monitoring : monitoring of industrial atmospheric emissions, in connection with the European directive on air quality.

 YesWeLab support

-YesWeLab offers comprehensive support for sulfur dioxide measurement through its network of certified and accredited partner laboratories (ISO 17025, COFRAC).
+YesWeLab offers comprehensive support for sulfur dioxide analysis through its network of certified and accredited partner laboratories (ISO 17025, COFRAC).
 We provide:

 • A selection of the most suitable methods (iodometry, GC-MS, distillation, enzymatic) depending on your matrices.

-• Scientific expertise to interpret the results and ensure their compliance.
+• Scientific expertise to interpret the results and guarantee their conformity.

-• An intuitive digital platform for managing your samples, tracking them in real time and receiving results quickly.
+• An intuitive digital platform for managing your samples, real-time tracking and rapid receipt of results.

 • Reliable and reproducible analyses, meeting national and international standards.